 Pedro holds an environmental sciences degree at the Federal University of Rio de Janeiro State, with a post-graduate degree in Ecological Landscape at the Pontifícia Universidade Católica of Rio de Janeiro.

-Pegah is responsible for managing the C40 Municipal Buildings Efficiency Network, supporting cities in driving energy efficiency in the buildings which cities control, as well as providing cities with technical assistance on building energy data analysis that will inform and support ambitious policies.
-In addition, Pegah evaluates building energy efficiency scenarios in C40 Cities Climate Action Plans and produces building energy data related research pieces for C40 Knowledge Hub.
+Pegah previously managed C40 Municipal Buildings Efficiency Network, supported cities in driving energy efficiency in their municipal assets, as well as provided cities with technical assistance on building energy data analysis that would inform and support ambitious policies.
+In addition, Pegah evaluated building energy efficiency scenarios in C40 Cities Climate Action Plans and produced building energy data-related research pieces for C40 Knowledge Hub.

-Prior to joining C40 Pegah worked for Siemens Global Centre of Competence for Cities as an Infrastructure Researcher.
-There Pegah worked on projects including C40’s Air Quality research, Digitalization and Industry 4.0 study, and an infrastructure overview project with Myanmar.
-Pegah is also an experienced web and graphic designer with expertise in data visualisation and communication.
-Pegah holds a Masters in Smart Cities and Urban Analytics from University College London and a BA in Architectural Engineering from Azad Tehran Central Branch, Iran.
+Prior to joining C40, Pegah worked for Siemens Global Centre of Competence for Cities as an Infrastructure Researcher.
+There Pegah worked on projects including C40’s Air Quality Research, Digitalization and Industry 4.0 study, and an infrastructure overview project with Myanmar.
+Pegah is also an experienced web and graphic designer with data visualisation and communication expertise.
+Pegah holds a Masters’s in Smart Cities and Urban Analytics from University College London and a BA in Architectural Engineering from Azad Tehran, Iran.
 She speaks Persian and English.

-Rebecca oversees the Water Security Network as part of C40’s Adaptation Implementation Initiative.
-In this position, she is responsible for supporting city efforts to identify, plan and implement projects to increase their water security.
+Rebecca Ilunga is the Head for Adaptation Research and Performance at C40.
+In this role she is responsible for developing science-based research on urban adaptation climate action; measuring adaptation success, tracking through KPIs and adaptation data management & assessment, to help cities build their climate resilience.
+Previously she managed the Water Security Network as part of C40’s Adaptation Implementation Initiative.
+In this position, she was responsible for supporting city efforts to identify, plan and implement projects to increase their water security.
 Rebecca is experienced in water resource modelling, management, and stakeholder engagement.
 She is passionate about water, sustainability, climate resilience, the urban context, and the role they play in societal development.
-Rebecca’s work has given her experience across Sub-Saharan Africa; where she has been able to interact with people from diverse communities to develop climate adaptation and water management plans.
+Rebecca’s work has given her experience globally; where she has been able to interact with people from diverse communities to develop climate adaptation and water management plans.

 Oliver is the Sector Knowledge Manager for C40’s UKAID CAI programme, where he supports the transport, energy and buildings and waste teams to provide state-of-the-art technical sectoral support to strengthen the relevance and impact of the climate actions that cities will undertake as part of the UKAID programme.